Manash-Jyoti-Barman/CMOS-Inverter-Design-and-Analysis-using-Sky130pdk/README.md

 3. ```code_shown.sym``` (xschem device library)<br>
 4. ```gnd.sym``` (xschem device library)<br>

-We generate the netlist using Xschem and then do DC analysis usng Ngspice to plot basic characteristic plots for nMOS and pMOS transistors, i.e. __Ids vs Vds__ and __Ids vs Vgs__.
+I generated the netlist using Xschem and then do DC analysis usng Ngspice to plot basic characteristic plots for nMOS and pMOS transistors, i.e. __Ids vs Vds__ and __Ids vs Vgs__.

+When I sweep Vgs for different values of Vds in DC analysis, the plot below are obtained:
+The above plot is for __Id vs Vgs__ and we can see that the threshold voltage for the nMOS lies between 0.6V and 0.7V

+When I sweep Vds for different values of Vgs in DC analysis, the plot below are obtained:
+The above plot is for __Id vs Vds__ and we can see the linear and saturation region of the curve of nMOS.

+For the plot of transconductance gm for nMOS, I obtained it from __Id vs Vgs__ plot using ```deriv``` command since gm = ∂Id/∂Vgs and for the plot of output conductance go for nMOS, it is obtained similarly from __Id vs Vds__ plot using ```deriv``` command since go = ∂Id/∂Vds or ro = 1/(∂Id/∂Vds):